garylirocks/quickrefs/azure-rbac.markdown

 - **The definition is actually tenant-scoped, the role name must be unique within a tenant**

-## PIM for Azure roles
+## PIM for Azure resource roles

-This uses `Az.Resources` module, which connects to `https://management.azure.com`
+- This uses `Az.Resources` module, which connects to `https://management.azure.com`
+- If you use a service principal to assign PIM roles for Azure resources, the SP needs to have the "User Access Administrator" or "Owner" role over the Azure scope.

 ### Get eligible assignments or active assignments